rluuy/TwitterCovidSentimentAnalysis/README.md

 # twitter_sentiment_analyzer

+Final Project Submitted for a Computational Linguistics Course at the University of Arizona.

 The Twitter_Sentiment_Analyzer performs web-scrapping on Twitter to grab tweets related to the corona-virus across multiple different cities in the United States.
 Then passed that data into Google's Natural Language API to grab sentiment data to compare and contrast uctuation of emotions regarding COVID-19.